 While we borrowed “gesundheit” to mean good health when someone sneezes, it translates into health and fitness.
-Speaking of foreign countries and trasnlation, visit this article if you need to Professionally translate a document.

 Why am I worried about gesundheit?
 Well because I barely made it to London, England on April 17th, before I had to jump on a plane to Vienna, Austria.
 Day one in Vienna I found myself in the gym at the Le Meridien dancing with my eyes closed to Tony Braxton and Loon’s “Hit the Freeway”.
 I had just finished weights and a bunch of other exercises and dancing was my reward to self for working out while on vacation in Europe.
 What was I thinking?
 I should be drunk off cheap wine or gin spritzers and stuffing my face with schnitzel!